pluginpal/strapi-webtools/packages/docs/docs/addons/redirects/getting-started/admin-permissions.md

 # 🔐 Admin Panel Permissions

-The Redirects addon provides granular permissions for controlling what admin users can do in the Strapi admin panel.
+Configure granular permissions to control what administrators can do with redirects in the Strapi admin panel.

 ---

-## Setting up Admin Panel Permissions

-For admin users to manage redirects in the Strapi admin panel.

-### Configuration Steps
+## Configuration

+To configure permissions for a role:

 1. Go to **Strapi Admin → Settings → Administration Panel → Roles**.
 2. Choose the role (e.g., **Editor**, **Author**).